firasuke/awesome/README.md

 with a single statically linked executable
 - [Morpheus Linux](https://git.2f30.org/morpheus/file/README.html): A statically
 linked, musl-based Linux distro
-- [MUE Linux](https://github.com/muevoid/mue-linux): An attempt at a minimalistic linux system with strong ideals
 - [Multilib Linux From Scratch (MLFS)](https://linuxfromscratch.org/mlfs/): A variant of the LFS book which builds a system that is able to execute 32-bit binaries.
 - [musl-cross](https://github.com/GregorR/musl-cross): A small suite of scripts